sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/03-snippets.md

 They continue to work, however, and you can mix and match snippets and slots in your components.

 When using custom elements, you should still use `<slot />` like before.
-In a future version, when Svelte removes its internal version of slots, it will leave those slot as-is, i.e. output a regular DOM tag instead of transforming it.
+In a future version, when Svelte removes its internal version of slots, it will leave those slots as-is, i.e. output a regular DOM tag instead of transforming it.